isanjeevroy/quiz-mern-app/README.md

      ```
 5. **Set up environment variables:**
    - Create a `.env` file in the root directory.
-   - Add your MongoDB URI and Cloudinary credentials environment variables.
+   - Add your MongoDB URI and environment variables.

 6. **Run the development server:**
    - **Backend**